IBM/cloud-native-starter/workshop/02-container.md

 * **Build environment container**

-In the following Dockerfile extract, we can see how we create our **build environment container** based on the maven 3.5 image from the [dockerhub](https://hub.docker.com/_/maven/).
+In the following Dockerfile extract, we can see how we create our **build environment container** based on the maven 3.5 image from the [dockerhub](https://hub.docker.com/_/maven/) and copy the needed pom.xml file to build the application. (more details about the **pom.xml** are in the [optional lab](06-java-development.md))

 ```Dockerfile
 FROM maven:3.5-jdk-8 as BUILD